Automating Repetitive Tasks in Django Using Crontab: A Step-by-Step Guide

 Step 3: Make the Command Executable

-Ensure that your manage.py
+Ensure that your manage.py file has execution permissions:

 This step ensures that crontab can execute the script without issues.